Bishops Lydeard Mill, Taunton

 We have donated £126,00 to charities, achieving the milestone of £100,000 in our 2013 season and 10th year of operation!
 We had a record sum of £13,000 going to charity for the 2014 and 2015 seasons (£2,600 to each organisation).
 We hope for greater things for 2016, so please come and support us!

 There is much to see and do in the village of Bishops Lydeard.
-Allow at least half a day so you can relax in our Dusty Miller's tea room, with a range of home made cakes, soft drinks, ice creams and confectionery, before visiting other attractions such as the West Somerset Railway.
+Allow at least half a day so you can relax in our Dusty Miller's tea room, with a range of home made cakes, soft drinks, ice creams and confectionery, before visiting other attractions such as the West Somerset Railway or the Quantock Brewery.